Sunday, November 12, 2023

 …the island tee is particularly beautiful with this wooden bridge leading down to it.
 The water is crystal clear!)

 The stretch from 5-15 is undoubtedly one of the prettiest I’ve ever seen.
 Pure views at every vantage point is almost like hiking a trail through a national park.
 The routing through this area covers all the best parts, hitting the high points offering fantastic vistas, while transversing the low area next to the river headlands.
-Unfortunately, the beginning of the round is somewhat predictable (the par three fourth is an absolute dog) and the final three are on less dramatic land although they’re all solid holes.
 When I was reviewing my round, I had given 5,6,8,10,15 an exclamation point.
 They were all really cool holes with great features.

 The Masterpiece is easily good enough to be a top 100 course in America and I’m pleased to see Golfweek comfortably place it on their modern list.
 I wish RTJ had done something different with the first four holes.
 (I was actually shaking my head after putting out on their new par three fourth hole.)
 It’s not often that I give a course five exclamation points much less that many in an eleven hole stretch.
 That said, I like a course to be consistently good throughout, with no poor runs.
 It’s enough of a letdown to dock it point.
 I give Masterpiece a 7 (great)(worth driving 3-4 hours to play).